garciart/network-automation/README.md

 ## What is GNS3?

 Graphical Network Simulator-3 is a network software emulator, written in Python.
-It replicates the hardware and software features of real devices in a virtual environment.
+It is a hypervisor platform that allows you to connect virtual machines, running real network device operating systems, to each other (and to real devices as well, if need be).
+GNS3 consists of a server, which runs the virtual devices, and a graphical user interface (GUI), which lets you build network topologies quickly (drag and drop).
 It was first released in 2008, and it has been downloaded over 18 million times.
 While it is free and open source (GNU GPL, i.e., "copyleft"), with an active community of over two million members, it is also used by companies such as Google, NASA, AT&T, and Walmart.

 -----